First Degree Murder Sentencing and Penalties

-First degree murder convictions typically draw the harshest sentences of any crime.
+First-degree murder convictions typically draw the harshest sentences of any crime.
 As with the elements of the crime and defenses available, sentencing can vary from state to state.
-Possible sentences are outlined in state statutes, with courts deciding, sometimes within strict statutory guidelines, which sentence a convicted murderer will receive based on the facts determined in the case.
+Possible sentences are outlined in state statutes, although even where there are strict statutory guidelines, courts can still have some leeway to determine which sentence a convicted murderer will receive based on the facts of the case.

 Statutory Sentencing Options

-The possible sentences for first degree murder (or a state's highest murder charge if called something else) vary widely by state.
-In some states, such as Florida, all first degree murder convictions bring either the death penalty or life in prison without the possibility of parole.
+The possible first-degree murder sentences vary widely by state.
+In some states, such as Florida, all first-degree murder convictions bring either the death penalty or life in prison without the possibility of parole.

 Common aggravating factors include: